villekf/OMEGA-doc/docs/source/installation.rst

 C++ Compiler
 ^^^^^^^^^^^^

+Ignore this section if you intend to only use custom reconstructions in Python.

 You should install `Xcode <https://apps.apple.com/us/app/xcode/id497799835?mt=12>`_ from the app store.
 Furthermore, if you wish to use implementations 1 and/or 4 with OpenMP (parallel computing) support, you might need to install OpenMP.
 This is most easily achieved with Homebrew:

 ``brew install libomp``

 On MATLAB, you do not need to do any changes.
 On Octave, you need to make sure that both the library and header (`omp.h`) can be found on path.
 This might also be the case on MATLAB if the header is installed in non-standard location.
 If OpenMP support could NOT be applied, you should see a warning message(s) of the like `...built WITHOUT OpenMP (parallel) support.`

-OpenCL
+OpenCL/CUDA
 ^^^^^^

+Ignore this section if you intend to only use custom reconstructions in Python.

 OpenCL should already be included with your Mac installation or then it is most likely not supported at all.
 If running OpenCL functions fails, make sure that ``/System/Library/Frameworks/OpenCL.framework`` is included in the library path.

+CUDA is not supported in Mac.

 ArrayFire
 ^^^^^^^^^

+Ignore this section if you intend to only use custom reconstructions in Python with non-SPECT data.

 Simply download the Mac binary from `ArrayFire <https://arrayfire.com/download/>`_ and install it.
 For more help on installing ArrayFire on Mac see `here <http://arrayfire.org/docs/installing.htm#macOS>`_.